 Paying cash, that same stay would cost $2,009 each night.

-Once these changes take full effect, there’s almost no way that 100,000-point redemption will still be available.
+Starting tomorrow, March 29, a stay in 2022 could cost as much as 120,000 points per night.
+And once the change takes full effect for stays in 2023 and beyond, there’s almost no way even that 120,000-point redemption will still be available.
 While Marriott hasn’t given its points a specific value, it’s probably safe to assume each Marriott Bonvoy point will be worth 1 cent toward the cash price – if not less.
 That means the same award stay you can currently book for 100,000 points per night could easily cost 200,000 points or more.